chili-epfl/chilitags/README.md

 =====================================================================

-Chilitags are a C++ cross-platform software library for the detection and identification of 2D fiducial markers.
+Chilitags are a C++ cross-platform software library for the detection and identification of 2D fiducial markers (a.k.a. tags).
 Their purpose is to be printed and placed on objects from the real world, to form the basis of Robotics or Augmented Reality (AR) applications.
 Using a camera, the position of the tagged objects can be acquired by a computer.